Precious Metals in Cars

 Learn About the Role of Precious Metals in Your Car

-Steel, fiberglass and rubber are all commonly recognized components in modern automobiles, but you can also find a substantial amount of Precious Metals in cars.
-The most significant uses are Platinum and Palladium in catalytic converters, along with Silver and Gold in electronic circuit boards.
-While Silver-oxide batteries can be found in military vehicles, Precious Metals are not typically used in the batteries of commercial cars and trucks.
+Steel, fiberglass, and rubber are all commonly recognized components in modern automobiles, but there are also a substantial number of precious metals in cars.
+The most significant uses are platinum and palladium in catalytic converters and silver and gold in electronic circuit boards, electrical connections, and more.

-Almost all gasoline and diesel-fueled cars and trucks manufactured within the last 30 years contain Platinum.
-Used as a component in catalytic converters, Platinum is one of the most efficient materials at changing toxic vehicle emissions into substances that are less harmful to the environment.
-The catalyst, a part of any catalytic converter, is typically made of ceramic material and lined with a layer of Platinum.
-The amount of Precious Metal used depends on the placement of the engine, size of the car and retail price of the vehicle.
+Almost all gasoline and diesel-fueled cars and trucks manufactured within the last 30 years contain platinum.
+Used as a component in catalytic converters, platinum is one of the most efficient materials at changing toxic vehicle emissions into substances that are less harmful to the environment.
+The catalyst, a part of any catalytic converter, is typically made of ceramic material and lined with platinum.
+The amount of precious metal used depends on the engine’s placement, the car’s size, and the vehicle’s retail price.

-While battery-powered electric cars do not utilize Precious Metals, hydrogen fuel cell technology, an alternative to the large, slow-to-charge batteries, makes use of Platinum in catalysts.
+While battery-powered electric cars do not utilize precious metals, hydrogen fuel cell technology, an alternative to large, slow-to-charge batteries, uses platinum catalysts.

-To reduce costs, many automobile manufacturers have transitioned to lining catalysts with a Palladium alloy incorporating both Platinum and Rhodium.
-These additional Precious Metals have been used in varying degrees for many years, with ratios that fluctuate with the price of Palladium and other metals.
-Because catalytic converters can easily be removed from most cars, harvesting and recycling the Precious Metals within has become a lucrative business.
-Palladium and Platinum retrieved from junk cars and trucks can be reused in lab equipment, electrodes, designer jewelry and even electric fuel cells.
+Many automobile manufacturers have transitioned to lining catalysts with a palladium alloy incorporating platinum and rhodium to reduce costs.
+These additional precious metals have been used in varying degrees for many years, with ratios that fluctuate with the price of palladium and other metals.
+Because catalytic converters can easily be removed from most cars, harvesting and recycling the precious metals within has become a lucrative business.
+Palladium and platinum retrieved from junk cars and trucks can be reused in lab equipment, electrodes, designer jewelry, and electric fuel cells.

-Palladium is also useful in creating hydrogen fuel for some electric cars.
-Membranes made from Palladium, which has a high level of permeance, can efficiently filter hydrogen, excluding other gases commonly present.
-This use is essential because most hydrogen fuel today is produced using natural gas, which emits carbon dioxide.
+Palladium is also helpful in creating hydrogen fuel for some electric cars.
+Its high level of permeance means that membranes made from palladium can efficiently filter hydrogen, excluding other gases commonly present.
+This is essential because most hydrogen fuel today is produced using natural gas, emitting carbon dioxide.

 Explore More On APMEX